Cognitive Warfare: Breaking Down Narrative Attacks

 Cognitive warfare uses the human mind as its battlefield.
 Unlike traditional forms of warfare that target physical assets or military forces, cognitive warfare aims to influence perceptions, shape decision-making processes, and control the narrative.
 This sophisticated form of conflict leverages narrative attacks that create psychological manipulation, misinformation, and social engineering to achieve strategic objectives.

 Cognitive warfare encompasses various activities designed to exploit human cognition and behavior.
 According to NATO, it involves actions that affect the adversary’s decision-making processes to gain an advantage.
-This can include disinformation campaigns, psychological operations, and the strategic use of information to create confusion, mistrust, and division within a target population.
+This can include narrative attack campaigns, psychological operations, and the strategic use of information to create confusion, mistrust, and division within a target population.

 Mechanisms and Strategies of Cognitive Warfare